What is Selective Factoring, and does it Help Your Business?

 Is Selective Factoring Available at Bankers Factoring?

 According to QuickBooks, over 61% of small businesses are struggling with cash flow – does your business fit this statistic?
-Working long hours, investing retirement funds, and endless sales calls are part of an entrepreneur’s pain and hustle in a startup.
+Working long hours, investing retirement funds, and making endless sales calls are part of an entrepreneur’s pain and hustle in a startup.

 Small business owners must balance their family and home life while building a company from the ground up.
 The fast-paced life for startups comes with significant cash flow struggles for business owners.

 When startups and small businesses lack the financial strength, history, or credit to secure traditional bank financing, it can be a scary experience.
-Bankers Factoring removes the uncertainty from your cash flow struggles with our alternative business financing, called non-recourse invoice factoring.
+However, Bankers Factoring removes the uncertainty from your cash flow struggles with our alternative business financing, called non-recourse invoice factoring.